Estate Planning For Blended Families in Oklahoma

 With a properly drafted and funded estate plan, you can properly provide for your blended family and eliminate disputes after your death.
 The attorneys at Kania Law Office are ready to listen to your concerns and put together a plan which will provide you with peace of mind.
 Call (918) 743-2233 to schedule your appointment, or contact us here.

 Law ScaleAre you looking for Tulsa attorneys who will fight aggressively for you?
-Our team of family attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.
+Our team of family & divorce attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.

 Call us today for a free consultation 918-743-2233 or contact us online.